-North Carolina Wesleyan College is a community with a special mission and is composed of diverse individuals.
-As a higher educational institution, North Carolina Wesleyan College encourages growth and diversity in thought and appropriate communications.
-North Carolina Wesleyan College recognizes that issues (i.e. concerns, grievances, etc.) between students and faculty, staff, peers, and the College are possible.
-North Carolina Wesleyan College appreciates all individuals that voice issues, and it desires to provide an environment where all issues can be addressed.
+North Carolina Wesleyan University is a community with a special mission and is composed of diverse individuals.
+As a higher educational institution, North Carolina Wesleyan University encourages growth and diversity in thought and appropriate communications.
+North Carolina Wesleyan University recognizes that issues (i.e. concerns, grievances, etc.) between students and faculty, staff, peers, and the College are possible.
+North Carolina Wesleyan University appreciates all individuals that voice issues, and it desires to provide an environment where all issues can be addressed.

-In the event that a general or specific issue is submitted in writing by a student, it is the policy of North Carolina Wesleyan College to respond to the student in an appropriate and timely manner.
-It is also the policy of North Carolina Wesleyan College to provide an appeal procedure for all issues, concerns, and grievances.
+In the event that a general or specific issue is submitted in writing by a student, it is the policy of North Carolina Wesleyan University to respond to the student in an appropriate and timely manner.
+It is also the policy of North Carolina Wesleyan University to provide an appeal procedure for all issues, concerns, and grievances.

 - Academic (non-grade related) – Provost/Vice President for Academic Affairs

 - A.D.A – Accessibility Services Coordinator

 - Sexual Harassment –Title IX Coordinator

 - Non-Academic – Dean of Students